Junior Counsellor Program

-Campers will be eligible for this program as of the summer after they have graduated high school (also the last summer they are eligible to come to camp as a camper).
-However, campers are welcome to finish their last summer as a camper and apply for this program in the following year.
+Campers will be eligible for this program the summer after they have graduated high school (also, the last summer, they are eligible to come to camp as campers).
+However, campers are welcome to finish their last summer as campers and apply for this program in the following year.

-Participants may not attend camp as a camper and complete the Junior Counsellor program during the same year.
+Participants may not attend camp as campers and complete the Junior Counsellor program during the same year.

 Participants may not complete the Junior Counsellor program and apply to be a volunteer during the same year.

-This program will take place over a three week period.
-It will include:
+This program will take place over three weeks.
+It will include the following:

 Week 1 (Training Week):

-Participants will arrive for a training week where they will learn intensive skills in the areas of Youth Mentorship, Group Leadership, Behaviour Management, and Program Facilitation.
-They will learn how to care for campers and how to meet their needs in both a counselling and programming setting.
-They will spend their days in sessions learning these skills and have periods of hands-on practice where they can apply the skills learned in a group with younger campers, under the supervision of a staff member.
+Participants will arrive for a training week to learn intensive skills in Youth Mentorship, Group Leadership, Behaviour Management, and Program Facilitation.
+They will learn how to care for campers and meet their needs in counselling and programming settings.
+They will spend their days in sessions learning these skills and have periods of hands-on practice where they can apply the skills learned in a group with younger campers under the supervision of a staff member.

-Participants will be assigned to a cabin group for the week, where they will build rapport with the campers, and further practice the skills of working with children, caring for them, meeting their needs, and helping to deliver a meaningful and impactful camp experience.
-They will have regular check-ins with the Leadership Coordinator and get regular feedback on their performance in order to steadily improve these skills.
+Participants will be assigned to a cabin group for the week, where they will build rapport with the campers and further practise working with children, caring for them, meeting their needs, and helping deliver a meaningful and impactful camp experience.
+They will have regular check-ins with the Leadership Coordinator and get regular feedback on their performance to steadily improve these skills.

-Participants will be assigned to a program area for the week, where they will help with the prep, setup, cleanup, and facilitation of the program area, under the supervision of a staff member.
-Over the course of the week, they will take on progressively more responsibility in the program delivery.
-They will have regular check-ins with the Leadership Coordinator and get regular feedback on their performance in order to steadily improve these skills.
+Participants will be assigned to a program area for the week, where they will help with the prep, setup, cleanup, and facilitation of the program area under the supervision of a staff member.
+Over the week, they will take on progressively more responsibility in the program delivery.
+They will have regular check-ins with the Leadership Coordinator and get regular feedback on their performance to steadily improve these skills.

-The Training Week for this program will take place during the week of July 5th-10th.
-Participants must be able to attend during this week in order to complete the program.
-The other weeks of the program will can be relatively flexible, depending on the spaces available and the availability of each participant.
+The training portion of this program will take place from June 5-9, 2023.
+Participants must be able to attend during this week to complete the program.
+The other weeks of the program will be relatively flexible, depending on the spaces available and the availability of each participant.

-When at all possible, we will try to avoid having participants join us for the week of camp that they attended as a camper (though we do encourage staff and volunteers to come back to the weeks they feel most connected to).
+When possible, we will avoid having participants join us for the week of camp they attended as campers (though we encourage staff and volunteers to come back to the weeks they feel most connected to).

 Where will I stay?